-The management measures the value of completed construction work based on the basis of direct measurement of the value of construction work transferred to the customer to date relative to the remaining construction works promised to be completed under the construction contract.
+Contract revenue is recognised progressively over time using output method, based on direct measurements of the value of services delivered and the estimated total revenue for the contracts entered into by the Group.
 Most construction works take 1 to 2 years to complete and the scope of work may change during the construction period.
-Management estimates the revenue and budgeted costs at the commencement of the construction contracts and regularly assesses the progress of construction works as well as the financial impact of scope changes, claims, disputes and liquidation damages.
+Management estimates the revenue and budgeted costs by considering the historical actual costs and estimation of budgeted costs of completed projects at the commencement of the construction contracts and regularly assesses the progress of construction works as well as the financial impact of scope changes, claims, disputes and liquidation damages.
 The management's estimate of revenue and the completion status of construction works requires significant judgement and has a significant impact on the amount and timing of revenue recognised.
-The construction works performed by the Group would be certified by the independent quantity surveyors of the customers periodically according to the construction contracts.
-The Group regularly reviews and revises the estimation of contract revenue prepared for each construction contract as the contract progresses based on the construction progress and the certification issued by the customers.
+The construction works performed by the Group would be certified by the customers periodically according to the construction contracts.

 When the outcome of a construction contract cannot be reasonably measured (uncertified work or unagreed income), contract revenue is recognised only to the extent of contract costs incurred that are likely to be recoverable.
+Contract costs are recognised when work is performed, together with any provisions for expected contract losses.